mpalmer79/VeriFlow/docs/build.md

-You are acting as a staff-level full-stack engineer performing Phase 8 hardening and product refinement on an existing FastAPI + SQLAlchemy + PostgreSQL + Next.js project named VeriFlow.
+You are acting as a staff-level full-stack engineer performing Phase 9 optimization and deployment-completion work on an existing FastAPI + SQLAlchemy + PostgreSQL + Next.js project named VeriFlow.

-Phase 1 through Phase 7 already landed.
+Phase 1 through Phase 8 already landed.
 The project now has:
 - strong workflow, audit, and evidence lifecycle foundations
 - signed content access
 - preview/download flows